cryptidtech/multisig/README.md

 The only operations that can be executed on a Multisig object are those that return the attribute data and the threshold signature operations for accumulating and combining signature shares.
-Any operation that involves a cryptographic key (e.g. signing, verifying) is found in the [`Multikey`][6] companion crate.
+Any operation that involves a cryptographic key (e.g. signing, verifying) is found in the [`Multikey`][MULTIKEY] companion crate.

 ## Views on the Multisig Data

 To provide an abstract interface to digital signatures of all schemes and formats, this Multisig crate provides "views" on the Multisig data.
 These are read-only abstract interfaces to the Multisig that have implementations for the different supporting signature protocols.

 Currently the set of views provide generic access to the "payload encoding" codec (`multisig::AttrView`), the signature data (`multisig::SigDataView`), the threshold signing attributes if the protocol supports it (`multisig::ThresholdAttrView`) and the interface for doing threshold signature operations such as accessing and adding shares as well as combining shares (`multisig::ThresholdView`).

 It is important to note that the functions in the various views that seem to